desmond-lartey/PlantsApp-Geodatabse/README.md

 <h2>Relationships:</h2>
 <li><strong>Key:</strong> The primary key for linking most tables is the Country column.
 This column is present in almost all tables, making it the primary attribute for joining tables.</li>
-        <li><strong>Relation:</strong> HThe spatial relationship between the world and dominantspecies2 tables is based on the geometry of countries and the distribution of dominant species.</li>
+        <li><strong>Relation:</strong> The spatial relationship between the world and dominantspecies2 tables is based on the geometry of countries and the distribution of dominant species.</li>

 <p>In essence, the SQL scripts are designed to extract specific insights from the database by querying individual tables or joining multiple tables based on the Country attribute or spatial relationships.
 The queries are tailored to answer specific information requests related to climate trends, adaptation strategies, budgeting, and dominant species distribution across countries.</p>